E28MS/CloudPortfolio/Projects/AZ-104.md/onboarder.md

 [Workflow Expression Functions in Azure Logic Apps and Power Automate](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference)

+###  Learning and Reflection

+Throughout this excercise, as I gained more knowledge about Azure LogicApps and understood my project better through attempting to build the onboarder, I was more and more able to challenge the directions or solutions provided to me by ChatGPT.
+For instance, every time there was a piece of information that needed to be added, ChatGPT recommended updating the final building block, my HTTP Action 1.
+I realised that this is non-sensical as this would mean that every time I wanted to create a new user, I would need to go to this step and manually adjust the information.
+Instead, I build my onboarder so that all the information could be added in Postman and from there on be made available and used throughout the LogicApp.
+This realisation really boosted my confidence and pushed me to explore further.

 ###  Difficulties and Troubleshooting

 ##  Getting stuck on step 2: